Spaces-Ads/Spaces-Docs/docs/v1.6.0/unity/examples/trashcat/spaces-assets/tracker.md

 1. **Attach the Tracker Script:**
    - Drag the appropriate Tracker script from the following directory **```./Spaces/Scripts/Assets/Trackers```**
-   - Attach it to the relevant GameObject.
+   - Attach it to the relevant GameObject of the Asset.
+The rule of thumb is to attach to the gameobject that consists of a component that renders the asset or with colliders present i.e Mesh Renderer, Skinned Mesh Renderer, Sprite Renderer, Image, any type of Collider etc.

-2. **Set Up for 2D & Overlay Assets:**
+2. **Set Up for 2D Assets:**
    - If your asset is a 2D element (such as a UI component or part of a 2D game), make sure to set **`is2D`** to **`true`**.
    - If your asset is not rendered by any camera and is shown in the screen, on the Overlay spaces, make sure to set **`isOverlay`** to **`true`**.

 3. **Collider Settings:**
-   - If the GameObject you are attaching the script to does not have any Colliders covering its entire area, set **`addCollider`** to **`true`**.
+   - If the GameObject you are attaching the script to does not have any Colliders present, set **`addCollider`** to **`true`**.
-   - In most cases it won't cause an issue, as the collider is present within the asset without being exposed as bounding box kind of a collider covering the asset.
+   - In most cases this won't cause an issue, as sapces adds collider within the asset without being exposed as 'bounding box kind of a collider' covering the asset.
 In some rare cases, if adding a collider affects gameplay, you can turn it **```off```**.

 4. **Pass the Camera**
     - Pass the Camera Object which is responsible for showing the asset in the scene.